romanivvit/fake-bank-api/README.md

 ## API Documentation
 In order to read the API documentation in Swagger, please first start the application and the visit [API Documentation in Swagger](http://localhost:8080/swagger-ui/)

-## Github Actions
-To ensure the correctness of the code committed, github action for 'building the java project using Maven' is used.
-This ensures that all tests are green and the projects runs correctly on Windows, MacOS and Linux systems.

-## Contribution

-Feature requests, issues, pull requests and questions are welcome.

-## Contact Information

-How to reach me?
-At [github specific gmail account](mailto:syedumerahmedcode@gmail.com?subject=[GitHub]%20Hello%20from%20Github).
-Additionally, you can reach me via [Linkedin](https://www.linkedin.com/in/syed-umer-ahmed-a346a746/) or at [Xing](https://www.xing.com/profile/SyedUmer_Ahmed/cv)

-Original idea for this project came from [Joao Carlos Sousa do Vale](https://github.com/jcarlosvale)